pixeldublu/filelist-api-whitelist/README.md

 Based upon [DevilRange](https://github.com/DevilRange/filelist-api-whitelist) and [ihatethecloud](https://github.com/ihatethecloud/filelist-api-whitelist)'s python implementations

 ## LICENSE
-This repo is available under the MPL-2.0 license.
+This repo is available under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more info.